diogosequeira94/flutter-testing-101/README.md

 # flutter_testing_101

-Flutter testing App 1-0-1, from Jorge Coca's course on Caster.IO
+Flutter testing App 1-0-1, from Jorge Coca's presentation.

 ## Getting Started

+How to Run tests:

+after installing LCOV:

+1 - flutter test --coverage -> it will generate a coverage file with lcov.info 2 - genhtml ./coverage/lcov.info --o coverage -> Run it in Bash and it will generate a bunch of files 3 - start coverage/index.html
+4 - don't forget to add the folder to .gitignore before pushing :)

 Check Glossary for different testing types